IgniteUI/igniteui-docfx/jp/components/splitter.md

 export class AppModule {}
 ```

-After that we can add the markup for our component:
+After that you can add the markup for your component:
 ```html
 <!-- splitter.component.html -->
 <igx-splitter>